DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-tooltip.md

 # AppointmentTooltip Plugin Reference

-The AppointmentTooltip plugin allows to display a short information about appointment in tooltip form.
+The `AppointmentTooltip` plugin allows you to display a brief information about an appointment.

 ## Import